petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/site-initializers.md

 The most important information needed for most asset types is the JSON data.
 The quickest way to get the correct data is to create it in another Liferay instance, but the correct method to retrieve it depends on the asset type.
 You must examine Liferay's source code to determine how to get it for each type.

-1. For the type of asset or content you want to add, go to the [`liferay-portal` source code repository](https://github.com/liferay/liferay-portal/tree/master) and use the *Go to file* search field to determine the correct `Initializer` class for your asset type: `BundleSiteInitializer`, `CommerceSiteInitializer`, or `OSBSiteInitializer`.
+1. For the type of asset or content you want to add, go to the [`liferay-portal` source code repository](https://github.com/liferay/liferay-portal/tree/master) and search for the correct `Initializer` class for your asset type: `BundleSiteInitializer`, `CommerceSiteInitializer`, or `OSBSiteInitializer`.

     The `Initializer` class should have an `_add*` or `_addOrUpdate*` method with the name of your asset.
 Remember that the asset names in the code follow the names used in the database (e.g., "journal article" instead of "web content article", or "layout" instead of "page").
 If none of these `Initializer` classes have the desired asset type, it is not supported as part of a site initializer.